YoichiMukai/Yoichi-website-academic/content/authors/admin/_index.md

 bio: I am a faculty member in the Department of Modern Languages at Vancouver Island University, teaching Japanese and linguistics courses.
 I recently completed a PhD program in the Department of Linguistics at the University of Alberta.
 The title of my dissertation is "Perception and production of reduced speech and the role of phonological-orthographic consistency".
 My supervisors were Dr. Benjamin V. Tucker and Dr. Juhani Järvikivi.

 interests:
+- Phonetics
+- Psycholinguistics
-- Artificial Intelligence
+- Pupillometry
+- Second Language Pronunciation and Comprehension
+- Quantitative Research Method
-- Computational Linguistics
+- Japanese Linguistics
-- Information Retrieval

 education:
   courses: